 Outlook

-You can configure your bot to communicate with users via Microsoft email through the Graph API.
+You can configure your bot to communicate with users via email.
 By configuring your bot to access an email account, it receives a message when a new email arrives.
 This enables the bot to use email as a channel for responding to user inquiries.
 In response to a user's email message, the bot could send an email reply.

-Note: The Outlook channel is available in DRUID version 9.7 and higher and only in the cloud and hybrid DRUID deployments.
-You cannot activate the channel in DRUID on premise deployments.
+• This channel is available in DRUID version 9.7 and higher and only in cloud and hybrid DRUID deployments.
+You cannot activate the channel in DRUID on-premise deployments.

 Prerequisites

-• You have a Microsoft Azure account with permissions to:
+• A Microsoft Azure account with permissions to:

 • Register applications.